lava-liquid-to-rocq/liquidhaskell/README.md

 # liquidhaskell
 This repository is a fork of the liquidhaskell repository extending liquidhaskell with the lava tool.

+Note that the original liquid haskell code is required to build lava and retains its existing copyrights.

 ## Building the tool
 The tool can be build by running
 ```